 Where to?
 Kenya?
 Nepal?
 Easter Island?
 No problem: Use your mileage!
 Fly to almost anywhere for free?
 Do you think this is impossible?
 Absolutely not.
 Alex and I have been flying for free for over twenty years.
 Well, almost for free: we do have to pay airline and airport taxes.
 And this is how we did it…..

 Our friends and their friends have been asking us to disclose our “secret” of never spending a dollar on our international airfare.
 For example, in October 2012, we flew to Beijing and returned from Kathmandu, Nepal for $75/person.
 The year before, we flew to Delhi and returned from Mumbai for about $186 for the two of us.
 In July 2013, we went to Kenya and Tanzania to witness the Great Migration- our round trip from Cleveland, Ohio to Nairobi, Kenya was $90.50/person.

-So, what is the “secret?”
+So, what is the “secret?” you ask.
 Honestly, we don’t have one but what we are going to tell you will put us on a “hated’ list by all credit card companies.